needle-mirror/com.unity.live-capture/Documentation~/virtual-camera-workflow.md

 **Anchoring/Platforming**

-To anchor the camera to moving object (e.g. dolly cart, car, boat), parent the Actor game object in the scene to the moving object.
+To anchor the camera to moving object (e.g. dolly cart, car, boat, etc.), parent the Actor game object in the scene to the moving object.

-**Repositioning in physical space**

-Disable AR tracking using the button in the top right to enter a state where tracker movement and rotation around the Y-axis in the physical environment does not translate to movement in the virtual scene, essentially "freezing" the virtual camera to allow the user to reposition in space.

 **Control camera settings from the editor**